 In-School Mentoring Program

 A school-based program that teams community adult volunteers with a school aged child, fostering success in the child physically, socially and academically through fun weekly activities.
 Training is provided for volunteers.
-For more information on the program contact the Whitecourt Boys & Girls Club.
+For more information on the program contact the Youth Development Coordinator at 780-778-8755.

 Fee Assistance Programs

-- Canadian Tire Jumpstart - A community chapter that identifies and provides financial support allowing financially disadvantaged children the opportunity to participate in organized sport and recreational activities.
-Chapter members include: Family Community Liaison, RCMP, Boys & Girls Club, Early Childhood Development/Parent Link and Community Services.
+- Canadian Tire Jumpstart - A community chapter that identifies and provides financial support allowing financially disadvantaged children ages 4-18 the opportunity to participate in organized sport and recreational activities.

 - KidSport - A local committee of volunteers raises funds to provide financial support to children 0-18 in order to remove financial barriers that prevent them from playing organized sport.

-For more information, or to obtain an application form, please contact Fay at the Allan & Jean Millar Centre at 780-778-3637 ext.
-417.
+For more information, or to obtain an application form, please contact the FCSS Program Coordinator at the Allan & Jean Millar Centre at 780-778-3637.